hietalajulius/crabnet/README.md

 To run and reproduce the results, follow the steps below:

 1. Install Rust: Make sure that Rust is installed on your system.
-If Rust is not yet installed, you can easily install it from the official Rust website: [https://www.rust-lang.org/](https://www.rust-lang.org/)
+If Rust is not yet installed, you can easily install it from the official Rust website: [https://www.rust-lang.org/](https://www.rust-lang.org/) ([may require a credit card](https://twitter.com/rust_foundation/status/1644132378858729474?s=20) 💳 in the future)

-2. Clone the Project: Clone the project repository from the source location.
+2. Clone the Project

-3. Navigate to the Project Directory: Open a terminal or command prompt and navigate to the project directory.
+3. Open a terminal or command prompt and navigate to the project directory.

-4. Build and Run: Execute the following command to build and run the project: `cargo run`
+4. Execute the following command to build and run the project: `cargo run`

     The script will initiate the training process of the neural network, and you will see relevant information and progress printed in the console.